Artificial vagina: Realistic

-This type of artificial vagina is modeled on female genitals.
+This type of artificial vagina is modelled on female genitals.
 For marketing purposes, many manufacturers design the vagina like an exact replica of some famous pornographic actress' vulvas.
-Realistic vaginas are made to simulate the natural physiology: pubic bones, hair, labia, all natural creases and dimples, etc.
+Realistic vaginas are made to simulate the natural physiology: pubic bones, hair, labia, all natural creases and dimples, and wetness, etc.

-Artificial vagina is currently the most researched male sex toy type in the United States and Europe.
-The popularity of this sex toy has increased dramatically and is now competing with industry’s most popular sex toy types that include dildos and vibrators.
+The artificial vagina is currently the most researched male sex toy type in the United States and Europe.
+The popularity of this sex toy has increased dramatically and is now competing with the industry's most popular sex toy types that include dildos and vibrators.

 These masturbators also come in many shapes and styles for many purposes; such as mouths for oral sex, as well as the several realistic vaginas that are manufactured with a narrower anal orifice (or anus) for those users who also like to simulate anal sex.
 The natural vagina has a series of ridges called rugae, and manufacturers often add nubs or ribs into artificial vaginas to simulate the rugae and enhance pleasure.

 In Japan, artificial vaginas are known as onaholes.
 They often feature more varied designs than their Western counterparts, come in various sizes, and often feature packaging with anime and hentai-themed art.
 Onacups are popular disposable artificial vaginas that simulate various sex acts and come with lubricant already inside.

 Vibrating

-These artificial vaginas superficially resemble the previous one, but they have the added feature of a vibrating element — usually a removable vibrating bullet that can be easily inserted into a hole into the bottom or the end of the sleeve.
-For more intensive sensations there are a variety of functions: vibrating, pulsating, surging, rotating, multi-speed, etc.

-Vibrating bullets are usually controlled by a panel connected by a wire.
+These artificial vaginas superficially resemble the previous one, but they have the added feature of a vibrating element — usually a removable vibrating bullet that can be easily inserted into a hole in the bottom or the end of the sleeve.
+For more intensive sensations, there are a variety of functions: vibrating, pulsating, surging, rotating, multi-speed, etc. Vibrating bullets are usually controlled by a panel connected by a wire.
 Some kinds of vibrating artificial vagina are designed effect, replicating the role of a penis pump—with a bulb squeezed by the user.
+Some vibrators incorporate Bluetooth technology for remote operation and media synchronization, with Lovense among the manufacturers.